gohugoio/hugo/content/showcase/_index.md

 toc: false
 ---

-The following sites have been built with <i class="icon-love"></i> and Hugo.
-[Interested in adding your site to the showcase?][addshowcase]
+The following sites have been built with {{< emo ":heart:" >}} and Hugo.
+If you're interested in adding your site to the showcase, [see how to contribute][addshowcase].

-[addshowcase]: /contribute/add-your-site-to-the-showcase/
+[addshowcase]: /contribute/documentation/